ArdanaLabs/apps-team/ardana-dollar/ctl-report.md

  - Support for browsers other than chromium based browsers.

 ### Open questions CTLs Developers are asking themselves which could be interesting for us
  - A lingering concern remains around storage solutions, if needed.
 This can be in memory, in various browser storage solutions, or a decentralized DB like Flure

 ### Possible Technical Debt
  - Third party `ogmios-datum-cache` is maintained by mlabs to allow for querying datum.
     - This could be a source of race-conditions.
     - Needs to be maintained by the infrastructure team.
- - Nami extensions need to be installed manually.
+ - The Nami extension needs to be installed manually.
     - This could imply that we will need a team for manual testing.
- - Testing the project requires nodejs e.g. `npm run unit-test`.
+    - EDIT: using home-manager we can add chromium having nami installed already
+ - We need a way to programatically interact with the nami extension
+    - We need to use selenium to automate the user interaction with this extension.
  - Reliance on docker creates a Nix impurity.
+    - Not necessarily an impurity, the docker images are built using nix
+    - However we need a docker daemon running on the system

 ### Architectural implications for dUSD
 Since CTL brings the PAB to the browser it implies that all operations that could be computationally intense are moved to the browser, while the base information for these computations are fetched from a remote server.

-What I mean by that is that we have a lot of operations that would possibly run faster on a remote server running in the browser (e.g. transaction balancing, data processing for updating datums).
+What I mean by that is that we have a lot of operations that would possibly run faster on a remote server, now running in the browser (e.g. transaction balancing, data processing for updating datums).
 And the basis for these computations (e.g. a wallets utxo) is data that needs to be fetched from a remote server (cardano-node, datum-server and other services).
 This location separation also requires more network traffic than having them on the same machine.
 If we avoid computationally intense operations in the CTL endpoints by e.g. having services for all those complex computations, we actually achieve a much more modular architecture.
 We create services for all these complex computations instead of doing them in the contract handler.
 That way the contract handler is just responsible for distributing work, collecting results, balancing, signing and submitting and nothing more.

 #### PAB vs CTL